Questions to Ask A Jehovah's Witness;

 Do you think I will die at Armageddon if I don't become a Jehovah's Witness?

-Why do you preach door to door?
+Why do you devote so much time to preaching?

 Matthew 24:14 says this good news of the kingdom will be preached and then the end will come.